the-economist-editorial/revamp-design/README.md

 ## Creating a branch ##

-You should see in the top navigation in Kactus 'current branch' which should have 'master' listed Go to the app menu bar at the top of the screen and select 'branch/New Branch...'
+You should see in the top navigation in Kactus 'current branch' which should have 'master' listed.

+Go to the app menu bar at the top of the screen and select 'branch/New Branch...'
-You will be asked to create a branch name it something that pertains to your change something like 'font-changes' for example (no spaces in branch names are allowed).
+You will be asked to create a branch name, name it something that pertains to your change something like 'font-changes' for example (no spaces in branch names are allowed).

 Click __'create a branch'__